merangg/merangg.github.io/README.md

-Welcome to my github page
+#Welcome to my github page
-its still not showing. hmm nevermind I'll wait until tomorrow